blocknetdx/documentation/docs/wallet/staking.md

 		   NAME      TYPE SIZE USED PRIO
 		   /swapfile file   2G   0B   -2
 		   ```
-		   that means you alreday have some swap space allocated and
+		   that means you already have some swap space allocated and
 		   you should follow
 		   [this guide](https://linuxhandbook.com/increase-swap-ubuntu/)
 		   to allocate 1x-2x more swap space than you have GB of RAM.